Art Neville: Life and career

 In 1978 Neville and his brothers Cyril, Aaron and Charles formed The Neville Brothers.
 Previously, the brothers had worked on The Wild Tchoupitoulas album.
 The group's debut album, titled The Neville Brothers, was released in 1978.
 In 1981 music critic Stephen Holden wrote: the Neville Brothers' style of soul music combines "funk, doo-wop, reggae and salsa under the banner of New Orleans rhythm and blues".
 The group released several albums throughout the 1980s and 1990s, including Fiyo on the Bayou and Yellow Moon, and an album in 2004.
 During this period, Neville performed several shows with the original Meters bandmates including a 1989 reunion at the New Orleans Jazz Festival.
 Following that performance, Neville, Porter, Nocentelli and Russell Batiste formed The Funky Meters.
 The lineup changed in 1994 with Brian Stoltz replacing Nocentelli on guitar.
 Neville performed concurrently with both The Neville Brothers and The Funky Meters.

 In a 1995 interview, Neville spoke about the joy of live improvisation.
 He said "The best part, to me, is when the [rhythm] just evolves into some other stuff."
 Neville received a Grammy in 1989 with The Neville Brothers for Best Pop Instrumental Performance.
 He received a Grammy in 1996 with various artists for Best Rock Instrumental Performance in "SRV Shuffle", a tribute to Stevie Ray Vaughan.
 He was nominated for a Grammy in 1999 in category Best Traditional R&B Vocal Performance.
 He received a Grammy Lifetime Achievement Award in 2018 as a member of The Meters.

-Neville serves as narrator, is interviewed on screen and appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
+Neville served as narrator, was interviewed on screen and appeared in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.

 Neville retired from music in December 2018.
 He died in New Orleans at the age of 81 on July 22, 2019, after years of declining health.
 He was survived by his wife of thirty three years, Lorraine, three children, a sister and his two brothers Aaron and Cyril.
 The Recording Academy and Louisiana governor John B. Edwards released statements in recognition of Neville's contributions to New Orleans music.

 Personal life

 Neville was married to wife Lorraine and they had two children, Ian and Amelia.
 Arthel Neville, born from first wife Doris Neville, is a journalist, television personality and news anchor for Fox News.
-Ian Neville is a guitar player and a founding member of Dumpstaphunk, a New Orleans-based funk and jam band.
+Ian Neville is a guitar player and a founding member of Dumpstaphunk, a New Orleans–based funk and jam band.
 He occasionally performed with The Funky Meters, Slightly Stoopid, and Dr. Klaw.